LHebditch/social-gratitude/README.md

 You will need to create the parameter `/auth/jwt-param` in param store.
 This is used for signing the JWT.
 If param store is not secure enough you can change the code in the auth stack to control where this value is pulled form.
 > Reasoning: if it's being stored as an env var on the lambda then having it in secrets manager adds no extra security.
 TODO: can i do this better? i don't want to call secrets manager on every lambda cold start

+## Security considerations
+- we have the email in the JWT - maybe we use id here and email is only ever used for auth. having the gsi1 as the id allows us to get this info if we so need.
+I.E account management (FIXED: using id in JWT instead)
+- the JWT uses a long secret BUT that could in theory, given enough time, be brute forced.
+We should rotate this
+- OTP on it's own means if an attacker can see emails then they can get in.
+This could be as simple as seeing the notification on a phone and so the email should be formatted to not show code in subject or preview